spoofax-shell-2016/doc/doc/project-plan.md

 The deliverable for this project, then, is to create such a REPL generator for the Spoofax Language Workbench.
 This REPL should provide the following features:

-* TODO: based on the research report, make our own list of features that we will propose to Eelco and Gabriel.
+* TODO: based on the research report and the minutes of meeting 2016-04-19, make our own list of features that we will propose to Eelco and Gabriel.

 Non-features (e.g. features that should *not* be implemented) are: